Arctic policy of South Korea

-Arctic policy of South Korea is South Korea's foreign relations with Arctic countries, and its attitudes and actions on issues occurring within the geographic boundaries of "the Arctic" or related to the Arctic or its peoples.
+South Korea's policies in the Arctic is South Korea's foreign relations with Arctic countries, and its attitudes and actions on issues occurring within the geographic boundaries of "the Arctic" or related to the Arctic or its peoples.

-Arctic Council permanent observer status
+interests of South Korea in the Arctic

 South Korea has a permanent observer status.
 With the status, it will be able to participate in the work of the Arctic Council's six working groups that cover sustainable development, Arctic monitoring and assessment, persistent organic pollutants and others.

 Interest in Arctic resources

 The Arctic Ocean contains about 25% of the Earth's natural resources and oil, which are still not found.
 This attracts countries like Canada, the US and Russia.
 Canada claims all the resources situated in the Northwest Passage as its rightful resources, as the resources come under its Exclusive Economic zone.
 On the other hand, the US feels that the Arctic Ocean is international waters and the resources should be used by all countries.